smudge/decks/railsconf-2021.md

 https://9to5mac.com/2020/01/28/apple-hits-1-5-billion-active-devices
 ???

-- I mean, this list legitimately scares me.
-- A billion is A LOT.
+- Now, a billion is A LOT.
-- Very, very few of us can expect the code we write to approach anywhere near that number of monthly active users.
+- Very few of us can expect the code we write to approach anywhere near that number of monthly active users.
-- But that doesn't mean that these principles don't apply to us as well.
+- But that doesn't mean that these principles don't apply to others in the industry.

 ---